atkison/CyberSecurityClub/0_Where_To_Start/README.md

 # Where to Start
-<p>You are probably here because this is all brand new to you and you want to learn what cybersecurity is all about!
+<p>You are probably here because this is all brand new to you and you want to learn what cyber security is all about!
 Here you will find links to resources that will hopefully provide you with the information you are looking for.
 If you are just starting out, it is time to learn the basics.</p>
 <br>

 ## <b>YouTube</b>